inunix3/rxpipes/README.md

 old pipes are made darker which gives a sense of depth.
 - Each pipe has its own color; available palettes are: none (colorless), base colors (16 colors defined by your terminal) and RGB.
+- There is a gradient mode for use with RGB palette.
 - Changeable FPS (frames per second).
 - The minimal and maximal length of pipes can be specified.
 - The maximal number of drawn characters can be also specified.
 To ignore this setting specify 0